RongyuXia/rongyuxia.github.io/_pages/about.md

 ## Open Positions

-We are always looking for **highly motivated** students and Postdoctoral Researchers interested in wave dynamics, smart materials, and nonlinear mechanics.
+We are always looking for **highly motivated** students and postdoctoral researchers interested in wave dynamics, smart materials, and nonlinear mechanics.